DreamSkyMXDan/Data-Structure-and-Algos/README.md

 # Data-Structure-and-Algos
 Code written by me for some Data Structure and Algorithms issues.
-I try to write the explanation and readme file in details and treat them as my INFOCOM paper.
-Everyone is welcomed to refer to my code.
+Everyone is welcomed to refer to my code and let me know if you encounter any issues.

 1. LRUCache <br />
 A simple Least Recently Used(LRU) cache data structure is defined and implemented. <br /><br />